carlos-afonso/measles/README.md

 Note about the commands above:
 * The actual commands start after the `>` symbol.
 The `(base) username>` and `(measles) username>` parts are provided to help understand the active environment and each point.
 * The commands above use `measles` as the name for the new environment but you can use a different name if you prefer.
+* The whole installation process takes about 5 minutes.

 If necessary, this is a good reference about managing conda environments: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html